-“My dog killed a squirrel, is this aggression?”
+“My dog killed a squirrel.
+Is this aggression?”
 A good number of client calls each year start with a question along those lines.
-You could replace squirrel with bird, rat, gopher, lizard, you name it.
-Many of us are living so far removed from nature, that we have completely forgotten how life works.
-The idea that the family dog is a killer, comes as a shock to many.
+You could replace squirrel with bird, rat, gopher, lizard; you name it.
+Many of us live so far removed from nature that we have completely forgotten how life works.
+The idea that the family dog is a killer is a shock to many.

-But, dogs are apex predators.
-That means, they sit on top of the food chain and don’t have natural enemies for whom they are a primary food source.
+But dogs are apex predators.
+That means they sit on top of the food chain and don’t have natural enemies for whom they are a primary food source.
 Dogs are the hunters, not the hunted.
-As such, it is entirely normal for a dog to chase and kill smaller animals.
+As such, it is normal for a dog to chase and kill smaller animals.
 That doesn’t mean your dog is aggressive and will proceed to murder you or your children in your sleep.
 You are family.
 The squirrel is prey.
-It is also irrelevant if your dog is hungry, at the moment the squirrel comes along.
-Your dog didn’t chase the squirrel because you didn’t feed enough breakfast.
+It is also irrelevant if your dog is hungry when the squirrel comes along.
+Your dog didn’t chase the squirrel because you didn’t feed him enough breakfast.
 Dogs chase squirrels because they are fun to chase.

 What Do You Do?

-The question behind the question is of course: Is my dog dangerous to my family?
+The question behind the question is: Is my dog dangerous to my family?
 Is my dog aggressive?
 Maybe.
 Maybe not.
-The answer depends entirely on your dog but is in no way related to killing a squirrel.
+The answer depends entirely on your dog but is unrelated to killing a squirrel.
 Killing other animals is what your dog was born to do.
 Appreciate their nature.
 There is no reason to fear it.

-Aggression is something entirely different.
-In the canine behavioral world, aggression is defined as a forward behavior—assertiveness.
-But that is not what most people mean when they say their dog is aggressive.
-People often call aggressive behaviors driven by fear, aggression, or even growling, or showing teeth, and so on.
-However, none of those indicate actual aggression.
+Actual aggression is something entirely different.
+People often call aggressive behaviors rooted in fear, aggression—including growling, showing teeth, and so on.
+However, none of those dominant behaviors are actual aggression.

 What is Aggression?

 Aggression is a behavior, not a personality trait.
-When we call a dog aggressive, what we often mean is, the dog is prone to use aggressive behaviors.
-We are not our actions.
-Aggression is not what dogs are, it is what they sometimes do.
-We can teach dogs to be more aggressive or less aggressive through how we interact with them.
+When we call a dog aggressive, we often mean the dog is prone to use aggressive behaviors.
+But, we are not our actions.
+Aggression is not what dogs are; it is what they sometimes do.
+Further, we can teach dogs to be more aggressive or less aggressive through our interactions with them.

-Aggression is not genetically driven either, tolerance for frustration is genetically driven.
+Aggression is usually not genetically driven, either.
+Tolerance for frustration is genetically driven.
 Genetics determine how quickly a dog becomes frustrated and how the dog reacts to that frustration.
 All aggression starts with frustration.
-We can affect dogs’ behaviors by helping them manage their frustration and teach them how to handle conflict.
-However, some dogs love conflict, and desire for conflict is also a personality trait.
-A dog that doesn’t know how to engage in appropriate conflict, will become aggressive under the right set of circumstances.
-While we can’t take away the desire for conflict, we can direct it in a way that avoids more aggression.
+That is what activates the RAGE system in the brain.
+We can affect dogs’ behaviors by helping them manage their frustration and teaching them how to handle conflict.
+However, some dogs love conflict, and the desire for conflict is a personality trait.
+A dog that doesn’t know how to engage in appropriate conflict will become aggressive under the right circumstances.
+While we can’t take away the desire for conflict, we can often direct it in a way that avoids more aggression.

 What is Reactivity?

-Of course, a dog could bite you under the right set of circumstances.
+Of course, a dog could bite you under the right circumstances.
 However, it’s only a bite if it breaks the skin.
-A puncture is a bite, a scratch or nip isn’t.
+A puncture is a bite; a scratch or nip isn’t.
 Dogs have a sophisticated set of weaponry in their mouths.
 Their use has been refined over thousands of years.
 If a dog puts its teeth on you and you don’t sustain an injury, you didn’t get lucky that you avoided injury.
-You were lucky, that your dog didn’t mean to injure you.
+You were lucky that your dog didn’t mean to injure you.
 You are unharmed because your dog chose not to injure you.
 Of course, accidents can happen.
-If you play tug with your dog and get nipped by a tooth during play, that is an accident, and not intentional.
-Just like we can accidentally bump into someone by mistake, dogs can accidentally scratch or nip you, especially during high-arousal activities.
+If you play tug with your dog and get nipped by a tooth during play, that is an accident and not intentional.
+Like we can accidentally bump into someone by mistake, dogs can accidentally scratch or nip you, especially during high-arousal activities.

 What About Dog Fights?